Naoki-Noto/P9-20250104-HI/README.md

 code_result/
 - Additional_edbo: Bayesian optimization with a random forest-based surrogate model.

+- Additional_publicdata: Optimization for identifying the optimal OPSs in publicly available dataset.

 - OPSsearch_OCH2F: TL-based optimization for identifying the optimal OPSs in PR13.

 - OPSsearch_OoS: TL-based and RF-based optimizations for identifying OPS61, an effective photosensitizer not included in the source domain, in PR2.